RyanParsley/angularE2E/slides.md

 ---

+# Maintainablility

+???

+In theory, refactoring your code should not need you to update a spec, because the spec is about how your app works.
+Refactoring only affects implementation details.
+Abstracting these to the page object enables this separation of intent and implementation.

+---

 # Do not...
 * use overly specific selectors to find elements (don't just copy the class values from chrome inspector).
 * assert against copy that's likely to change.
 (Switching copy from using Oxford Comma to AP Style should not break a test).